• Menu

 The pool terrace at the Ashbee Hotel

 Arguably the most luxurious hotel in all of Taormina is the San Domenico Palace.
-With two separate wings, one restored from a 15th century convent.
+With two separate wings, one of which is restored from a 15th century convent.
 Expect breath-taking views, marble bathrooms, several pools, a gym, bar, gorgeous inner courtyard, and exceptional service.

 Opposite the Greek theater you’ll find the equally plush Grand Hotel Timeo, along with its Michellin starred restaurant, sauna, Turkish bath, and gym.

-And for something altogether more colonial, and with its own tea room, then do try the Ashbee Hotel, dear!
+And for something altogether more colonial (with its own tea room), then do try the Ashbee Hotel, dear!

 Teatro Antico di Taormina (Ancient Theatre)